 I could see into her great eye with its soft lashes.
 My chest filled up like a bubble.
 I felt as if I had received a divine transmission of love and presence, and somehow given it too.
 I can’t capture it fully in words, but you can see it in my face in the picture.

 A shift of perspective

 Coming away from the Gathering, I realized I was seeing my life differently.
-I’ve been critical of myself for not being more “successful.”
-I’ve never made much money and I can judge myself for not having achieved more.
+Even though I’d been happy and content for a number of years —a blessed change after many years of terrible anxiety—I’d been critical of myself for not being more “successful.”
+I’d always made enough money to meet my basic needs, but never much more than that, and I’d judged myself f0r not having earned more and for not having achieved the positions, honors, degrees I see peers achieving.
 The life I live is simple compared to many people.

 “Compared to many people….”
-That’s where I get snagged.
+That’s where I’d been getting snagged.
 Comparing myself to the mainstream isn’t helpful.
-My life has a sustainable balance of work and play, company and solitude, structure and flexibility.
-It works for me, and I’ve experimented patiently for many years to get to this point.
+The truth is, I have a really good life: a sustainable balance of work and play, company and solitude, structure and flexibility.
+I have time for spiritual practice, time for friends and family, time for my garden.
+The way I live works for me, and I’ve experimented patiently for many years to get to this point.
 It’s an ongoing process, and hanging out with a group of HSP’s who are also thoughtfully, passionately engaged in that process was very heartening and helped me focus with appreciation on what I have done, rather than what I haven’t done.

-I’m profoundly grateful for that experience, and to Jacquelyn, Ulla, Penny, my 18 HSP human companions, and our five highly sensitive equine gurus for the whole Gathering and all the richness that came out of it.
+I’m profoundly grateful for that experience, and to Jacquelyn, Ulla, Penny, to my 18 sensitive human companions, and to our sensitive equine gurus for the Gathering and all the richness that came out of it.
 Thank you all!